opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

         ...
 ```

-## XGBoost Parameters
+## XGBoost parameters

 Additional parameters can optionally be passed for an XGBoost model.
 This can be done by specifying the definition as an object, with the
 decision trees as the 'splits' field.
-See the example below.
+See the following example.

 Currently supported parameters: